Barbell Wrist Curl

 Allow the bar to roll to your fingertips for a greater stretch.

-Mistakes to watch for on the Barbell Wrist Curl
+When to Use the Barbell Wrist Curl

 Using momentum or swinging the weight instead of controlled wrist flexion.